Megaton Documentation

 Standard Library to NNSDK.
 This requires a custom Rust toolchain.
 Megaton will install

-this toolchain at ~/.cache/megaton/rust-toolchain
+this toolchain at ~/.cache/megaton/rust-toolchain.

 Run the following command to install the toolchain, or upgrade the toolchain in the future